YinJC/uk-tex-faq/FAQ-ltxabbrv.md

----
-layout: page
-title: LaTeX internal ''abbreviations'', etc.
+# LaTeX internal ''abbreviations'', etc.
----

 In the deeps of time, when TeX first happened, computers had extremely limited memory, and were (by today's standards) painfully